melexis/sphinx-coverity-extension/README.rst

 -----

 Optional attribute that provides possibility to set each column width to a predefined percentage.
-This makes it nicer for the pdf builders that are able to fit the table to the printable page width and because of longtable also provide nice table continuation through multiple pages.
+This makes it nicer for the pdf builders that are able to fit the table to the printable page width and, because of longtable, also provide nice table continuation through multiple pages.